gensparkweeks/-typescripts/README.md

 > Fibonacci series:
 >> From a number the App will be able to buils the serie.
 ## Palindrome String/Number Project.
-> Verifying if s String/Number is a palinfrome:
+> Verifying if a String/Number is a palindrome:
 >> From a String/Number the App will be able to check if
 >> The String/Number is a palindrome.
+## Prime Number Project.
+> Verifying if a Number is a prime number:
+>> From a Number the App will be able to check if
+>> That Number is a prime number.

 ![Claim-Banner](/assets/banner.png "TypeScript")